 - Stool tests, to detect parasitic infections such as hookworm

-- Imaging tests, to help evaluate the condition of your heart, abdomen and lungs
+- X-rays, to check the condition of your lungs

-Treatment for HES is aimed at reducing your eosinophil count to prevent tissue damage, especially to your heart.
+Treatment for hypereosinophilic syndrome is aimed at reducing your eosinophil count to prevent tissue damage, especially to your heart.
 Specific treatment depends on your symptoms, the severity of your condition and the cause of your HES.

-- Watchful waiting.
-If you have no symptoms and your eosinophil count is low enough, you might be closely monitored for any changes related to HES.
+If you have no symptoms and your eosinophil count is low enough, you might require no treatment other than close monitoring for any changes related to HES.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.

 Preparing for your appointment

 You'll likely first bring your symptoms to the attention of your family doctor.
 Depending on your symptoms, you may be referred to specialists in blood diseases (hematology), heart conditions (cardiology) or allergies.

 Consider taking a relative or friend along to the appointment to help remember all the information provided.

 Here's some information to help you get ready for the appointment, and what to expect from the doctor.